zhuxj821/SSDQ/README.md

 # SSDQ
-SSDQ: Target Speech Extraction via Semantic and Spatial Dual Querying
+SSDQ: Target Speaker Extraction via Semantic and Spatial Dual Querying (IEEE Signal Processing Letters)

 This repository contains the official implementation of SSDQ, a framework for target speech extraction that leverages semantic and spatial dual querying strategies.